Neural Implicit Action Fields: From Discrete Waypoints to Continuous Functions for Vision-Language-Action Models: Method: Neural Implicit Action Fields

 \subsubsection{Multimodal Context Encoding}

 We utilize a pre-trained multimodal large language model as the semantic backbone.
-To bridge the gap between high-level reasoning and precise continuous controlling, we introduce a set of learnable query embeddings $\mathbf{E}_{qry} \in \mathbb{R}^{Q \times d}$,

-These query vectors are fed into the MLLM Decoder as the final input tokens.
+To connect context understanding with continuous action generation, we introduce a set of learnable query embeddings $\mathbf{E}_{qry} \in \mathbb{R}^{Q \times d}$.
+These query vectors are fed into the MLLM decoder as the final input tokens.
 By attending to the multimodal context from observations $\mathcal{O}$ and instructions $\mathcal{T}$, the decoder synthesizes the relevant task dynamics into a sequence of modulation latents $\mathbf{Z}$:

 where $\mathbf{Z} \in \mathbb{R}^{Q \times d}$.
 Unlike standard VLAs that predict discrete action bins, we treat $\mathbf{Z}$ as semantic modulation instructions.
-These tokens function not as fixed waypoints, but as a dynamic geometric blueprint that drives the hyper-modulation mechanism to reconfigure the continuous action manifold.
+These tokens do not function as fixed waypoints; they instead provide context-dependent modulation signals that configure the continuous action function.